fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 The result can be observed on the new Observable returned by `pipe`.

 This is one way to track state over time without mutation.
-Each session subscribes to the `ticks` observable and transforms that stream of ticks into its own stream of tick counts.
+Instead of updating a counter variable, each session reduces the `ticks` Observable to its own stream of tick counts.
-Then the websocket sends a new message each time there is a new tick count.
+Then the websocket sends a new message every time there is a new tick count.

 {% highlight javascript %}
 const Rx = require(`rxjs`);